All Episodes

 Customers craving fresh crustaceans.

-Uh how do you explain that to Rio Linda?
+How do you explain that to Rio Linda?

-So they're not going to suffer at the end of the way.
+As though they're not going to suffer at the end of the way.

 And they move the tanks behind seafood counters and away from children's tapping fingers.

-Ultimately, Whole Foods Management decided to immediately stop selling live lobsters and soft-shell crabs, saying they couldn't ensure the creatures are treated with respect and compassion.
+Ultimately, Whole Foods Management decided to immediately stop selling live lobsters and soft shell crabs, saying they couldn't ensure the creatures are treated with respect and compassion.

 And if you take one of these things on the Today Show, they'll chop it up live on the burner.